Loans on Marquise Cut Diamonds

 Are you thinking ” Pawn my Marquise Cut Diamonds?”

-A diamond is, arguably, only as good as its cut.
-While princess cut diamonds often appeal to the mass market, a marquise cut diamond has a more luxurious appeal.
+Considering to take loans on your Marquise Cut Diamonds?
+While princess cut diamonds often appeal to the mass market, a marquise cut diamond has a more luxurious appeal…a marquise cut diamond is in fact featured both on our list for the most expensive diamonds ever sold, and the most expensive jewellery the world has ever seen.
 Marquise diamonds have their origins in the 18th century but are still used in modern jewellery designs today, proving their timeless style.
 If you are considering borrowing money against your marquise diamond, you may ask the question “how do I pawn my marquise cut diamond in London?”
-New Bond Street Pawnbrokers can provide loans on marquise cut diamonds at our award winning pawn shop in Central London, including diamonds set in jewellery or individual stones.
+New Bond Street Pawnbrokers can provide loans on marquise cut diamonds at our award-winning pawn shop in Central London, including diamonds set in jewellery, expensive diamond rings, or individual stones.

 The history of marquise diamonds